The History of Log Masters Restorations

 Outsourcing

-During the restructure, Aspen Restorations, LLC was created strictly for subcontracting work other log home restoration companies offered us.
+Aspen Restorations, LLC was created strictly for subcontracting work other log home restoration companies offered us during the restructure.
 See below.
-So that you know, that isn’t uncommon.
-A lot of restoration companies outsource the physical labor because that is the current industry.
+It’s not uncommon for restoration companies to outsource physical labor because it’s the current industry standard.

 BBB customer review of Log Masters